kcoonlab/catch-basin-microbes/README.md

 * Install required packages.
 * `cmd enter` from line `1`.

-## Recreate the Manuscript Figures, Tables, and Associated Statistical Analyses
+## Recreate the manuscript figures, tables, and associated statistical analyses
 Once the repository has been cloned (above), recreate each figure/table/data analysis as follows:

 **Fig. 1: Locations of collection sites**